blp92/blp92.github.io/_posts/2021-10-20-NBA_lineups_PCA.md

 There are a myriad of ways in which the further development might proceed.
-Thus far, upbraiding the conception of positions in basketball – the modern conception of “positionless” basketball – is one of the more salient, along with the understanding of the efficiency of offenses built around the three point show considering it’s relatively larger expected value (when compared to every shot that is not a dunk/uncontested layup).
+Thus far, upbraiding the conception of positions in basketball – the modern conception of “positionless” basketball – is one of the more salient results, along with the understanding of the efficiency of offenses built around the three point show considering it’s relatively larger expected value (when compared to every shot that is not a dunk/uncontested layup).
 Within the series, I hope to approach questions such as: